crcn/browsertap/README.md

   - [ ] free promotional minutes
 - [ ] support
   - [ ] bug report form (include screenshot if possible)
+  - [ ] ability for people to log directly into session
+- [ ] collaboration
+  - [ ] ability for people to share mouse & keyboard of particular device
+  - [ ] ability for people to share a particular screen
 - [ ] promotion
   - [ ] add promo codes for free minutes
 - desktop app features